sauravhhh/SimplCalculator/README.md

 # 🧮 Smart Calculator

-A versatile calculator app that combines standard calculations, countdown timers, and date difference calculations.
-All-in-one mathematical tool with a clean, mobile-friendly interface! ⚡
+A versatile calculator app that do simple calculations, All-in-one mathematical tool with a clean, mobile-friendly interface! ⚡

 ## Features
 - **Standard Calculator**: Basic arithmetic operations (+, -, ×, ÷)
-- **Countdown Timer**: Set custom countdowns with real-time updates
-- **Date Difference Calculator**: Calculate days, months, years between dates
 - **Mobile-friendly design** optimized for touch interactions 📱
 - **Responsive layout** works on all screen sizes
 - **Clean interface** with intuitive button layouts